LASER-Robotics/automate_proceedings/README.md

-# automate_proceedings (CROS)
+# automate_ieee_proceedings

-This repo contains a bundle of resources for preparing the proceedings of an IEEE conference.
-The scripts provide utilities to process the pdf files, like:
+This repo contains a bundle of resources for preparing the proceedings of an IEEE conference, specifically the Brazilian Conference on Robotics (CROS).
+The scripts provide utilities to process the camera-ready pdf files, like:

+- get title and authors from pdf
 - get number of pages
+- check if the pdf template is IEEE RAS
-- check copyright notice
+- check copyright notice in the first page
-- check IEEE Express compliance
-- get title and authors from pdf
+- check if the signed copyright form have the correct title and authors
+- check IEEE eXpress compliance
 - sort the papers according to the conference presentation schedule
-- check if the authors signed the copyright with the correct title and authors
 - add number to pages
 - create table of contents and author index